cybercore-co-ltd/CC-Yubikey/Readme.md

 - Save the key output to a text file and save it to a safe place.

 ### 4. Move the keys to Yubikey:
+- Follow `To import the key on your YubiKey:` section in the tutorial `https://support.yubico.com/hc/en-us/articles/360013790259-Using-Your-YubiKey-with-OpenPGP`
 - `gpg --edit-key <key-ID>` to enter the key editing mode.
-Follow `To import the key on your YubiKey:` section in the tutorial.
 - enter `keytocard` and follow the steps:
   - It will ask for your passphrase and admin-PIN to continue.
 The default admin-pin is `12345678`.
   - Choose the key type to move to Yubikey.
 You will need to do it 2 times, one for each key type: 1.
 Signing and Encryption, 3.
 Authentication.
+- enter `quit` when finish.
+- When prompted to save your changes, enter n (no).
+Otherwise, GPG will delete you key from your hard drive, and you won't be able to copy it to another YubiKey/keep it as a backup/etc. See here for a more detailed explanation.

+### 5. Verify the key is on Yubikey:
+- `gpg --card-status` to verify the key is on Yubikey, you should see your key info in the line `General key info..:`.

 ## III.
 Setup Wireguard Key as PIV:
 ### 1. Background